Does Your State Have Estate or Inheritance Taxes?

 New Jersey 0-16%

-But this system was upended when Congress reformed the estate tax because in addition to raising the threshold for taxation from $600,000 to $5 million over time (with the maximum then indexed to increase with inflation), it eliminated the state estate tax credit and thus the estate taxes of all of the states that tied their taxes to the credit.
+But this system was upended when Congress reformed the estate tax because in addition to raising the threshold for taxation from $600,000 to $5 million over time (with the maximum then indexed to increase with inflation and subsequently doubled), it eliminated the state estate tax credit and as a result, also eliminated the estate taxes of all of the states that tied their taxes to the credit.
 Since the states had not decided as a policy or budget matter to eliminate their estate taxes, this came as a shock and many responded by reenacting their taxes to tie them to the federal system in place in 1999.

 Massachusetts as an Example